lukasborawski/bigos/README.md

 `breakpoint($breakpoint, $direction: false)`

-If you want to use it with custom viewport values you can this by:
+If you want to use it with custom viewport values use:

 ```scss
 @include breakpoint(640px) {